-Once T-cells have fully matured in the thymus, they migrate to the lymph nodes (groups of immune system t-cells) throughout the body, where they aid the immune system in helping fighting disease.
-Also, some lymphocytes, regardless if they reside in the lymph nodes or thymus in the body, can develop into cancers, also (known as Hodgkin disease, and non-Hodgkin lymphomas), and can also be harmful to the cell.
+Thymosin Alpha 1 stimulates the development of T-cells.
+Throughout your childhood years, growing up, your white blood cells, called lymphocytes, pass through the thymus, where they transform into T-cells.
+Once T-cells have fully matured in the thymus, they migrate to the lymph nodes (groups of immune system T-cells) throughout the body, aiding the immune system in helping fight disease.
+Also, some lymphocytes, regardless if they reside in the lymph nodes or thymus in the body, can develop into cancers (known as Hodgkin disease and non-Hodgkin lymphomas) and can also be harmful to the cell.

-Enhances the function of specific immune cells called T-cells and dendritic cells.
-Help eradicate unhealthy cells and stop the infection or cancer growth.
-Exhibits antibacterial, antifungal properties, and Suppresses tumor growth.
+It enhances the function of specific immune cells called T-cells and dendritic cells.
+Help eradicate unhealthy cells and stop infection or cancer growth.
+It exhibits antibacterial and antifungal properties and Suppresses tumor growth.

 The thymus is a tiny gland in the body organ behind the breastbone that plays a vital role in the immune system and the endocrine system.
 The thymus begins to atrophy (decay) during puberty, its effect in “training” the T lymphocytes to fight infections and even cancer in the body.